Cameroon Navy receives new patrol vessels, landing craft

 Grup Aresa Internacional, established in 1961, manufactures civil and military vessels up to 60 metres in length.
 It has an established presence in Africa, with service centres in Algeria, Angola, Cameroon and Nigeria.
 The group is currently host sponsor of the Offshore Patrol Vessels Middle East conference currently underway in Abu Dhabi.

-- Italian priests, Canadian nun kidnapped in Cameroon
+- Italian priests and Canadian nun released in Cameroon